 Local transportation in Thailand is not expensive.
 For long distance transportation in Thailand a bus from Bangkok plus ferry to the islands can cost around $20-25 USD.
 Train ticket is even cheaper if you are traveling to the northern part of the country around $10-15 USD.

 If you get a local bus to move around Bangkok will cost you less than half of dollar.
 For faster way to move around cities you can order a taxi or Uber and prices will be around $3-5 USD.
 A tuk tuk can cost around $2-3 USD for short distances but you will have to bargain since they always rise the prices to foreigners.

 10. HITCHHIKING IN THAILAND

 We traveled hitchhiking in Thailand coming from Malaysia.
-Yes it was easy and possible.
+Yes, it was easy and possible.
 Why?
 Because hitchhiking is super easy in Thailand.
-Roads are really good and people are so friendly to drive you.
+The roads are really good and people are so friendly to drive you.
 Except North Thailand on the way to Laos where there was little traffic and it was hard to get a ride.
 Waiting time to get a ride was less than 10 minutes!

 If you have never tried hitchhiking before, check out the step by step hitchhiking guide here.

 Thailand people are very friendly, they are smiling and willing to talk to you.
 Try to talk to a local every time, even when there is a language barrier.
 The best way to meet locals: staying in a guest house with a Thai family.
 Also get local transportation like bus or try hitchhiking where you will always meet new Thai friends.